michelcrypt4d4mus/ethecycle/README.md

 # Use vi or whatever editor you prefer
 vi .env

-# docker-compose should build / pull / launch everything and leave you in a bash shell
+# docker-compose should build everything and leave you in a bash shell, at which time you can run 'bpython'
-scripts/docker_shell.sh
+scripts/docker/python_repl_shell.sh
 ```

 Once you are in the container shell, to load CSV (optionally filtered for a single token's txions):